fdiblen/NixOS/README.md

 # NixOS-config - WIP (work in progress)

+## **Use at your own risk!**

 This is my personal NiOS config.
 It is not guaranteed that it will work on your system.

-**Use at your own risk!**

 ## Usage